-Otis Murphy is professor of saxophone at the Indiana University Jacobs School of Music, joining the faculty at the age of 28 in 2001 and becoming one of the youngest faculty members in its history.
-He is in great demand as an international soloist and clinician, having performed in some 20 countries worldwide across four continents.
+Otis Murphy is professor of music in saxophone and chair of the Woodwinds Department at the Indiana University Jacobs School of Music, joining the faculty at age 28 and becoming one of the youngest faculty members in its history.
+He is in great demand as an international soloist and clinician, having performed in more than 20 countries across North America, Europe, Asia, and Australia.

-Murphy and his wife, pianist Haruko Murphy, are dedicated homeschooling parents of their six children.
+He and his wife, pianist Haruko Murphy, live in Bloomington, Indiana, and are dedicated parents of their six children.